sahjan/newkitetracker/README.md

 # New KiTE Tracker
-This is a personal tool used to automate the process of checking for new KiTEs every morning.
+This is a personal tool used to automate the process of checking for new KiTEs every morning, in Peregrine Service Center.

 ## To do
 - [x] Initial commit